Pallium: Modern use

 Although Pope Benedict XVI's second pallium was not actually made until 2008, the model for it already existed on his coat of arms.
 A precedent for Pope Benedict XVI's variations of the pallium was set in 1999 when Pope John Paul II wore a long Y-shaped pallium with red crosses for that year's Easter and Christmas celebrations.
-It was only used on those occasions and was created by Piero Marini, the then-master of pontifical liturgical celebrations, who would also create Pope Benedict's first pallium.
+It was used on only those occasions and was created by Piero Marini, the then-master of pontifical liturgical celebrations, who would also create Pope Benedict's first pallium.

 On June 29, 2014, after using Benedict XVI's second pallium for more than a year, Pope Francis restored the traditional pallium worn by popes prior to Benedict.
 Pope Leo XIV also used the present-day pallium for his inauguration in 2025, the first since Pope John Paul II's inauguration in 1978 (Pope Benedict XVI wore the large pallium as his first pallium during his inauguration in 2005, and Pope Francis used Benedict's second pallium on his inauguration in 2013.)

 Pope Francis modified the ritual of conferring the pallium in January 2015: the pallia will be blessed on the feast of Saints Peter and Paul in Saint Peter's Basilica; the metropolitan archbishops, however, will receive those pallia in a separate ceremony within their home dioceses from the hands of the Apostolic Nuncio, who is the personal representative of the pope in their respective countries.
 Pope Leo XIV ended this practice in 2025, reverting to the traditional custom of the pope himself imposing the pallia on new archbishops.